-Chapter 4.
-Preparers.
-This chapter provides a list of persons involved in preparing this IS.
+Chapter 4, Preparers.
+This chapter provides a list of persons involved in preparing this IS/MND.

 Chapter 5, References.
-This chapter provides a bibliography of printed references, web sites, and personal communications used in preparing this IS.
+This chapter provides a bibliography of printed references, web sites, and personal communications used in preparing this IS/MND.

-Appendix A. 65% Basis of Design Report for the Proposed Project
+Appendix A. 65% Design Plans for the Proposed Project